 A Brief History of Museum Planning Efforts at UC Santa Cruz

-The Institute of the Arts and Sciences has an extended history at the University of California, Santa Cruz.
+The Institute of the Arts and Sciences reflects the long-held need for a state-of-the-art exhibition facility at the University of California, Santa Cruz.
 The idea of building a new public arts and exhibition space on campus can be traced as early as 1990 and the work of Sesnon Gallery curator Rolando Castellon.
 The conceptual planning for a museum commenced between 1996 and 1997 when campus proponents of a museum initiated active discussions, support was elicited from Chancellor Greenwood, and a proposal and budget were drafted.
 In 1997 a donation from the estate of California artist Charles Griffin Farr gave the project further support.
 What had been a tentative concept, constructing a significant new building for art exhibitions on campus, gained significant momentum.

 A New Kind of Museum

 Between 2000 and 2002, a museum planning team was spearheaded by Dean Edward Houghton of the Arts Division, including Jennifer Gonzalez, Associate Professor in the History of Art and Visual Culture; Elisabeth Cameron, Associate Professor in the History of Art and Visual Culture; Shelby Graham, Director of the Sesnon Gallery; and Ann McCrow, Director of Development for the Arts.
 In 2004-2005 a major museum consulting firm was engaged to draft a Business Plan and Strategic Plan for a new Center for Art and Visual Studies.
 As the plans developed, it became evident that the envisioned space should operate as a multidisciplinary teaching museum, and that its gallery, events, and research spaces should not be limited to arts disciplines.